CaryJoeAlmanza/group4aiproject/README.md

 Stable Diffusion

 Before running this, you must have an account on https://huggingface.co/ From there, go to your settings, then Access Tokens.
-Paste then when prompted to log in to your hugging face account.
+Copy and paste that when prompted to log in to your hugging face account.

 When using the Colab notebook, make sure you're using a GPU for your runtime type.